 4.1.2.
 Personal Data of debtors submitted by the clients:

-126.96.36.199. the Data Subject’s name, surname, personal ID number, date of birth, telephone, e-mail, documents confirming the appearance of debt, workplace data, family status, assets held, debt size, status and nature, debt date, recovery date, legal basis for payment obligation, and declared place of residence; the basis being third parties’ legitimate interest in the recovery of the debt (in case of the Company’s purchase of the debt, the Company’s legitimate interest in the recovery of the debt purchased); the objective being assessment of opportunities for debt recovery / service provision (in case of signing an agreement with the client, debt recovery).
+188.8.131.52. the Data Subject’s name, surname, personal ID number, date of birth, telephone, e-mail, documents confirming the appearance of debt, workplace data, family status, assets held, debt size, status and nature, debt date, recovery date, legal basis for payment obligation, and declared place of residence, credit history from UAB "Creditinfo Lietuva" database; the basis being third parties’ legitimate interest in the recovery of the debt; in case of the Company’s purchase of the debt, the Company’s legitimate interest in the recovery of the debt purchased and performance of the agreement between the client and the debtor; the objective being assessment of opportunities for debt recovery / service provision (in case of signing an agreement with the client - debt recovery).